How was GPSA formed?

 How does GPSA govern how growers’ money is spent?

-GPSA has an Audit & Finance Committee chaired by director Mark Schilling.
-Chairman Garry Hansen and chief executive Darren Arney form the remainder of the committee.
+GPSA has an Audit & Finance Committee chaired by director David Malpas.
+Chairman Wade Dabinett and CEO Caroline Rhodes are also members of the committee.
 The committee meets in line with board meetings to oversee the financial and reporting operations and obligations of the organisation.
 The GPSA Audit & Finance Committee operates under its own Terms of Reference.